 In the wake of the Occupy campaign it has become more and more apparent how important grassroots efforts are in organizing and informing the masses on common issues that affect us all.

-FreeSpeak is an open forum for citizens to raise their concerns and connect with others in order to pave the way for real change.
-Users maintain personal profiles where they may share their concerns, upload articles and other relevant content supporting those concerns, take action and be a part of ongoing discussions, define the regions in which they hope to make an impact and connect with others in their region who share their concerns and motivation for change.
+FreeSpeak is a conceptual sketch on how action may be generated through common goals within communities that then may impact larger networks, paving the way for real change.
+It an open forum for citizens to raise their concerns and connect with others, maintain personal profiles, upload articles and other relevant content supporting their concerns, take action and be a part of ongoing discussions.
+They are able to define the regions in which they hope to make an impact and connect with others in their region who share their concerns and motivation for change.

 Large-scale infographic piece describing the human circadian rhythm, the natural cycle our bodies take over the course of 24 hours, from various states of sleep and awake.